-The Rural Community Energy Fund is a £10 million programme that supports rural communities in England to develop renewable energy projects with community benefit.
-It is being delivered by the five Local Energy Hubs in the North East, North West, Midlands, South West and South East on behalf of the Department for Business, Energy & Industrial Strategy (BEIS) and the Department for Environment, Food and Rural Affairs (Defra).
+The Rural Community Energy Fund (RCEF) is a £10 million programme that supports rural communities in England to develop renewable energy projects with community benefit.
+It is being delivered by the five Local Energy Hubs in the North East, North West, Midlands, South West and South East on behalf of the Department for Business, Energy & Industrial Strategy and the Department for Environment, Food & Rural Affairs.

-Clean renewable energy generation at community level is beneficial both to the community and the wider environment.
-By reducing dependence on fossil fuel based energy generation communities can secure future energy supply, gain protection from rising fuel costs and duties and reduce the risk of fuel poverty.
-Income from renewable projects can be used to provide benefits to the community, create jobs, and promote social cohesion.
+Clean, renewable energy generation at community level is beneficial both to the community and the wider environment.
+By reducing dependence on fossil-fuel-based energy generation, communities can secure future energy supply, gain protection from rising fuel costs and reduce the risk of fuel poverty.
+Income from renewable projects can be used to provide benefits to the community, create jobs and promote social cohesion.

-For projects at an early stage of exploring the possibility of a renewable energy project, and which meet the Fund’s eligibility criteria, this stage offers grants of up to a maximum of £40,000 to cover consultancy and professional costs for the development of a feasibility report in a standard format.
+For projects that are at an early stage of exploring the possibility of a renewable energy project, and which meet the Fund’s eligibility criteria, this stage offers grants up to a maximum of £40,000 to cover consultancy and other professional costs, for the development of a feasibility report in a standard format.

-For projects that demonstrate a good chance of securing planning permission and being implemented, the Local Energy Hubs will consider further development funding of up to £100,000 to be made available to cover more detailed investigation into the key areas of technology selection.
-This includes securing a site (legal fees for example), environmental impact assessments, submitting planning applications, permitting applications and developing a full investment business plan.
+For projects that demonstrate a good chance of securing planning permission and being implemented, the Local Energy Hubs will consider further development funding of up to £100,000 to cover more detailed investigation into the key areas of technology selection.
+This includes securing a site (legal fees for example), environmental impact assessments, submitting planning and permitting applications and developing a business plan.